Stochastic Galerkin Method and Hierarchical Preconditioning for PDE-constrained Optimization: Steady-state problem

 where $\mathcal{S}_{\text{exact}}$ is the exact Schur complement

-The first two blocks corresponding to (scaling of) the mass matrix are block diagonal, and the inverses are approximated by Chebyshev semi-iteration listed as Algorithm~\ref{alg:chebmass}.
+The first two blocks corresponding to (scaling of) the mass matrix are block diagonal, and the inverses are approximated by Chebyshev semi-iteration.
 However, forming and applying the inverse of $\mathcal{S}_\text{exact}$ is computationally prohibitive.
 The primary difficulty stems from its additive structure.
-Therefore, the key to an efficient solution lies in designing an approximation $\mathcal{S}$ that is spectrally close to $\mathcal{S}_\text{exact}$ and easy to invert.
+Therefore, the key to an efficient solution lies in designing an approximation $\mathcal{S}$ that is spectrally equivalent to $\mathcal{S}_\text{exact}$ and easy to invert.
 Following the approach in~\cite{Benner-2016-BDP}, we employ the approximation

 where